The Napa Wine Project

 And for serious wine lovers, or for those looking to simply have a fun experience, be sure to check out the remarkable variety of pairings and special culinary focused tastings (including pinxtos or tapas or caviar, among other offerings) available only by appointment.
 These are either held in the main salon or in a smaller more intimate room.

-Including Artesa and Cavas Codorníu, Codorníu Winery Holdings owns 7 winery/vineyard sites from Europe to South America.
-They are Bodega Bilbainas, the oldest winery in Rioja Spain, Raimat (about a 2 hour drive west of Barcelona), Bodegas Legaris (north of Madrid) in the Ribera del Duero region, Scala Dei in the Priorat and Septima in Mendoza, Argentina.
-We will visit all of these properties and updated this review as time and budget allows.
+As of our latest update to this review, including Artesa and Cavas Codorníu, Codorníu Winery Holdings owns 7 winery/vineyard sites from Europe to South America.
+They are Bodega Bilbainas, the oldest winery in Rioja Spain, Raimat (about a 2-hour drive west of Barcelona), Bodegas Legaris (north of Madrid) in the Ribera del Duero region, Scala Dei in the Priorat and Septima in Mendoza, Argentina.
+We will visit all of these properties and will update this review as time and budget allows.

-For more information and or to signup for their mailing list or to join the Club Artesa wine club, visit: www.artesawinery.com
+Their monthly newsletter includes recipes, wine information & more.
+For more information, to schedule a visit to the winery, to sign up for their mailing list or to join the Club Artesa wine club, visit: www.artesawinery.com

 Artesa Winery, Exterior